-(no change to Proposes changes and edits own and others' writing for Reads aloud own writing, using appropriate intonation and controlling root word) vocabulary, punctuation, spelling and grammar, showing the tone and volume so that the meaning is clear awareness of the reader Creating Use of the forms a or an according to whether the next word begins Use the features of poetic form studies adverbs using with a consonant or a vowel e.g. a rock, an open box the suffix -ly Begins to use figurative language including similes (root word NON-CHRONOLOGICAL REPORT NON-CHRONOLOGICAL REPORT ends in 'y' Expressing time, place and cause using conjunctions e.g. Read and analyse a number of report texts and discuss their function, form with more Some birds migrate to warmer countries before winter sets in. and typical language features e.g: than one Some birds migrate to warmer countries before winter sets in.
-Introduction indicating an overall classification of what is being described syllable) Expressing time, place and cause using adverbs e.g. Some birds Use of short statement at the start of each paragraph to introduce each migrate every winter .
-Then they fly back to the UK in spring . new topic Creating migrate every winter.
-Then they fly back to the or mispring.
-Use of impersonal language (People often see instead of You often see) adverbs using Expressing time, place and cause using prepositions e.g. Ants do Use of specific language (sometimes technical) to describe and the suffix -ly not have lungs.
+(no change to Proposes changes and edits own and others' writing for Reads aloud own writing, using appropriate intonation and controlling root word) vocabulary, punctuation, spelling and grammar, showing awareness of the reader the tone and volume so that the meaning is clear Creating adverbs using Use of the forms a or an according to whether the next word begins with a consonant or a vowel e.g. a rock, an open box Use the features of poetic form studies the suffix -ly Begins to use figurative language including similes (root word ends in 'y' NON-CHRONOLOGICAL REPORT NON-CHRONOLOGICAL REPORT with more Expressing time, place and cause using conjunctions e.g. Read and analyse a number of report texts and discuss their function, form than one Some birds migrate to warmer countries before winter sets in. and typical language features e.g: syllable) Introduction indicating an overall classification of what is being described 5, Expressing time, place and cause using adverbs e.g. Some birds Use of short statement at the start of each paragraph to introduce each Creating migrate every winter .
+Then they fly back to the UK in spring . new topic adverbs using Use of impersonal language (People often see instead of You often see) the suffix -ly Expressing time, place and cause using prepositions e.g. Ants do Use of specific language (sometimes technical) to describe and (root word not have lungs.
 They have tiny air holes all over their body. differentiate and use of precise rather than literary language.
-Include (root word Ants build their mounds in sand or soil. exploration of use of similes (using as and like) and consider how these are ends in 'l e') used to specify rather than for literary effect e.g. Bees have tubes instead Cuantina Introduction to paragraphs as a way to group related material of mouths.
+Include ends in 'le') Ants build their mounds in sand or soil. exploration of use of similes (using as and like) and consider how these are used to specify rather than for literary effect e.g. Bees have tubes instead Introduction to paragraphs as a way to group related material of mouths.
 The tube is like a straw.
-(Similes for precision are fine in Creating reports.) adverbs using the suffix -ly Headings and sub-headings to aid presentation A polar bear's nose is as black as a piece of coal.
-(Similes for literary effect (root word are not quite right in a non-chronological report.) ends in 'ic' or 'al') Explore and begin to incorporate into their own writing, the language of ui j comparison and contrast e.g. They hibernate just like other bears./ All bees Creating sting apart from the adverbs using Revisit the use of -er and -est when formulating adjectives the suffix -ly Learn how to take notes from reading / visual texts and turn notes into (exceptions to sentences, grouping information, often moving from general to more the rules) specific detail , , , , , , Note how writing often moves from general to more specific detail
+(Similes for precision are fine in Creating introduction to paragraphs as a way to group related material reports.) adverbs using Headings and sub-headings to aid presentation A polar bear's nose is as black as a piece of coal.
+(Similes for literary effect the suffix -ly reduings and sab freduings to did presentation are not quite right in a non-chronological report.) (root word are not quite right in a non-amonoisgiour reporting ends in 'ic' or Explore and begin to incorporate into their own writing, the language of ʻal') comparison and contrast e.g. They hibernate just like other bears./ All bees Creating sting apart from the Creating adverbs using Revisit the use of -er and -est when formulating adjectives the suffix -ly Learn how to take notes from reading / visual texts and turn notes into (exceptions to sentences, grouping information, often moving from general to more the rules) specific detail Note how writing often moves from general to more specific detail